qrohlf/sensible-web-development/_chapters/12/2-git-cheatsheet.md

 # Git Cheatsheet

-This page is a quick reference of common Git commands that we'll be using in this course.
+This page is a quick reference of common Git tasks.

 ## Initialize a repository